Tonypandy riots: Riots at Tonypandy

 During the evening of rioting, properties in Tonypandy were damaged, and some looting took place.
 Shops were smashed systematically but not indiscriminately.
 There was little looting, but some rioters wore clothes taken from the shops and paraded in a festival atmosphere.
 Women and children were involved in considerable numbers, as they had been outside the Glamorgan colliery.
 No police were seen at the town square until the Metropolitan Police arrived around 10:30 pm, almost three hours after the rioting began, when the disturbance subsided of its own accord.
 A few shops remained untouched, notably that of the chemist Willie Llewellyn, which was rumoured to have been spared because he had been a famous Welsh international rugby footballer.

 A small police presence might have deterred window-breakages, but police had been moved from the streets to protect the residences of mine owners and managers.

 At 1:20 am on 9 November, orders were sent to Colonel Currey at Cardiff to despatch a squadron of the 18th Hussars to reach Pontypridd at 8:15 am.
 Upon arrival, one contingent patrolled Aberaman and another was sent to Llwynypia, where it patrolled all day.
 Returning to Pontypridd at night, the troops arrived at Porth as a disturbance was breaking out, and then maintained order until the arrival of the Metropolitan Police.

 Although no authentic record exists of casualties since many miners would have refused treatment for fear of prosecution for their part in the riots, nearly 80 police and over 500 citizens were injured.
 One miner, Samuel Rhys, died of head injuries that were said to have been inflicted by a policeman's baton, but the verdict of the coroner's jury was cautious: "We agree that Samuel Rhys died from injuries he received on 8 November caused by some blunt instrument.
 The evidence is not sufficiently clear to us how he received those injuries."
 Similarly, the medical evidence concluded, "The fracture had been caused by a blunt instrument - it might have been caused by a policeman's truncheon or by two of the several weapons used by the strikers, which were produced in court."
-Authorities had reinforced the town with 400 policemen, one company of the Lancashire Fusiliers, billeted at Llwynypia, and the squadron of the 18th Hussars.
+Authorities had reinforced the town with 400 policemen, one company of the Lancashire Fusiliers, billeted at Llwynypia, and a squadron of the 18th Hussars.